-Workers at Lorain Steel Works & Lorain Tubular were exposed to asbestos, and may develop lung diseases, including mesothelioma.
+Workers at Republic Steel, US Steel and Lorain Steel Works & Lorain Tubular were likely exposed to asbestos, and may later develop lung diseases, including mesothelioma.

-Many former workers at Ohio steel plants have been diagnosed with asbestos-related cancers, and other serious diseases.
-The bulk of the cases have been proven to be caused by toxic work sites managed by negligent employers in the steel industry.
+Many former workers at Lorain steel plants have been diagnosed with occupational cancers and other serious lung diseases.
+The great majority of these cases are caused by toxic work sites.

-Nearly any worker in a Lorain, Ohio steel works could be at risk of developing serious health issues, including asbestosis, lung cancer, and mesothelioma.
+Nearly any worker in a US Steel or Lorain, Ohio steel works could be at risk of developing asbestosis, lung cancer, and mesothelioma.

-Asbestos was found in equipment that included the following:
+Asbestos was commonly found in equipment that included the following:

 • Hot blast stoves

 • Steam pipes

 Workers at Lorain Steel were also likely exposed to toxins if they donned protective, heat-resistant garments.
 The asbestos clothing was meant to protect workers, though history shows it had the opposite effect.
 Toxic fibers within the clothing were released and possibly inhaled by workers or even family members at Lorain Steel and National Tube.